ChrisHarig/propagation-networks/README.md

 -How do we visualize TMS and what details do we want available to user?
 -Do premises need ID's and are there side effects to them having ID's?
 -Why do we maintain a list of propagators that have been alerted before and not just all props?
 -Do we want all data to be layered?
 Should layered data without values for a layer exist?
+-How should TMS's work now that we have support as layered data?
+-Do we need to be able to construct layered procedures for functions that are not composites of current generics?
+Is generic bind involved?
+-Is the implementation of generic bind and nary-unpacking redundant with layered datum?

 ## References